Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 ### **Hazard**: Stick Flags

-**Description**: Someone coild be poked by the sticks in the semaphone flags
+**Description**: Someone coild be poked by the sticks in the semaphore flags

 **Affected People**: All